imtripleq/XYZ_Clothing/README.md

 - [x] Name
 - [x] Price

+2. Able to see and modify
-2. [x] Users is able to see both the products Name and ID
+   [x] Users is able to see both the products Name and ID

 _Note: Users only be able to edit details within the lifetime of the users interaction with the site._

 ## Credits

 This coding challenge is done by Dennis Khor.

 @Email: denniskcc@hotmail.com

 [LinkedIn](https://www.linkedin.com/in/denniskhor3139/)

 [Website](https://denniskcc.netlify.app/)

 Thanks **Mudbath Digital** for giving me this opportunity to do this challenge.